finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentEventsApi.md

 # **queryInstrumentEvents**
 > ResourceListOfInstrumentEventHolder queryInstrumentEvents(limit, page, queryInstrumentEventsRequest)

-[EXPERIMENTAL] QueryInstrumentEvents: Returns a list of intrinsic and user-upserted instrument events that match the specified query.
+[EXPERIMENTAL] QueryInstrumentEvents: Returns a list of instrument events based on the holdings of the portfolios and date range specified in the query.

-Returns a list of intrinsic and user-upserted instrument events that match the specified query.
+Returns a list of instrument events based on the holdings of the portfolios and date range specified in the query.

 ### Example
 ```java